 Horse Jitney is a commercially insured horse transport company

-Horse Jitney LLC is a woman-owned, horse transport company, routinely shipping horses between New York and Florida, the Midwest and east coast, and throughout Kentucky, Ohio, and the Carolinas.
-Local shipping for horses traveling from barn to barn in Maryland, plus routine and emergency trips to area equine hospitals including the the Marion Dupont Equine Center in Leesburg, VA and New Bolton Center in Kennett Square, PA and many others.
+Horse Jitney LLC provides local shipping for horses traveling from barn to barn in Maryland, plus routine and emergency trips to area equine hospitals including, but not limited to, the the Marion Dupont Equine Center in Leesburg, VA and New Bolton Center in Kennett Square, PA and many others.

 Oversized box and straight stalls available - full stallion walls separate each horse area